How to Choose a Front Entry Door

 Now that you have an idea of front door configurations, let’s just take a second to talk about the materials that your front door can be made from.
 The materials that front doors are made from must meet a set of requirements.
 They must be strong enough to keep the elements out and sturdy enough to keep intruders at bay, yet at the same time be beautiful enough that people would want to use it as the entrance to their home.
 Front doors are often a prominent feature, focal point, of every home.
 You see, every home has a front door.
 Not every house has a garage, a front yard, or even a driveway.
 A front door is something that every single house has.

 Steel is a very common material for front doors.
 However, solid steel doors are not.
-Usually, a steel front door of will be plated with steel on the front and steel on the back.
-Sandwiched in between these steel layers will be a layer of wood.
+Usually, an exterior steel front door will be plated with steel on the front and steel on the back.
+Sandwiched in between these steel layers will be a layer of solid wood.
 After all, it’s much easier to drill through wood than steel.
 I bring that up because every front entry door must have holes drilled in it for the hardware.
 How else are you going to get a doorknob on there?

 Wood is the most classic and luxurious of front door materials.
 It is also the most expensive to buy and the most costly to maintain.
 It must be weatherproofed – which usually means it needs to be repainted every couple of years.
 The same routine applies to stain.
 Whether you choose to stain your front door instead of painting, it doesn’t matter.
 You will need a fresh coat of whatever you choose every couple of years.